 Deferred tax assets are reduced by a valuation allowance to the extent that we conclude it is more likely than not that the assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible, tax credits and tax losses carried forward can be utilized.
 Our management considers the scheduled reversal of deferred tax assets, projected future taxable income, and tax planning strategies in making this assessment.
 Forecasted taxable income may significantly differ from actual taxable income in future years, which may result in material revisions to the valuation allowance of deferred tax assets.
 Differences in actual results from estimates used in determining the valuation allowances could result in future adjustments to the allowance.
 The realization of the deferred tax assets is subject to the various local tax regulations and not solely dependent on generating future taxable income.
 For example, tax credits relating to the purchase of China domestic equipment may not be fully utilized as the amount entitled for deduction each year is limited to the incremental current income tax expense of the subsidiary compared to the income tax of the subsidiary for the year before the China domestic equipment was purchased.
 Tax credits may also have a validity period.
 It is therefore possible that a subsidiary has taxable income but is unable to utilize a tax credit.
 In 2007, the National People's Congress approved and promulgated a new tax law, China's Unified Enterprise Income Tax Law, which became effective January 1, 2008.
 Under the provisions of this law, tax credits are no longer permitted to be accrued and any unused credits as of December 31, 2007 are not permitted to be carried forward.
-Deferred tax assets relating to tax losses incurred by certain subsidiaries that are not likely to be realized in the future are considered in connection with the assessment for valuation allowan differences and tax losses carried forward as of December 31, 2007.
-For the years ended December 31, 2006 and 2007, we concluded that a deferred tax asset valuation allowance of Rmb 38.7 million and Rmb 4.0 million (US\$0.6 million), respectively, was necessary.
-The deferred tax valuation allowance of Rmb 4.0 million recorded as at December 31, 2007 relates to tax loss carry forwards and other deductible temporary differences for a subsidiary which has been loss making since its commencement of operations in 2004 and management deems it more likely than not that these will not be realized.

-The reduction in valuation allowance in 2007 primarily arises from the reversal of a valuation allowance for tax credits of Rmb 18,241 carried forward from 2005 that have been utilized in 2007 due to unforseeable positive results actually achieved during the current year, for unused tax credits of Rmb 8,861 that were forfeited as of December 31, 2007, and for deferred tax assets of other subsidiaries that were previously loss making but have now become profitable.
+Deferred tax assets relating to tax losses incurred by certain subsidiaries that are not likely to be realized in the future are considered in connection with the assessment for valuation allowance.
+Based upon the results of prior years' taxable income and forecasts for future taxable income over the next five years in which the tax credits are deductible and tax losses carried forward, we believe we will realize the benefits of only some of these deductible differences and tax losses carried forward as of December 31, 2008.
+For the years ended December 31, 2007 and 2008, we concluded that a deferred tax asset valuation allowance of Rmb 4.0 million and Rmb 4.8 million (US\$0.7 million), respectively, was necessary.
+The deferred tax valuation allowance of Rmb 4.8 million recorded as at December 31, 2008 relates to tax loss carry forwards and other deductible temporary differences for a subsidiary which has been loss making since its commencement of operations in 2004 and management deems it more likely than not that these will not be realized.
+The reduction in valuation allowance in 2007 primarily arises from the reversal of a valuation allowance for tax credits of Rmb 18.24 million carried forward from 2005 that have been utilized in 2007 due to unforeseeable positive results actually achieved during 2007, for unused tax credits of Rmb 8,861 that were forfeited as of December 31, 2008, and for deferred tax assets of other subsidiaries that were previously loss making but have become profita